-An Interview Board will comprise members from the Office of the Director of Public Prosecutions and an external member.
-At interview, the Interview Board may question candidates about their knowledge and experience relevant to any of the competencies or essential or desirable requirements and about any information provided in their application.
+An Interview Board will comprise of members from the Office of the Director of Public Prosecutions and external member(s).
+The Interview Board may question candidates about their knowledge and experience relevant to any of the competencies or essential or desirable requirements and about any information provided in their application.